rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Maaziah, Bilgai, Shemaiah; these are the priests. ^1008

-And the Levites : Jeshua the son of Azaniah, Binnui of the sons of Henadad, Kadmiel; ^1009
+And the Levites: Jeshua the son of Azaniah, Binnui of the sons of Henadad, Kadmiel; ^1009

 and their brothers, Shebaniah, Hodiah, Kelita, Pelaiah, Hanan, ^1010